sudo-self/Rpi-shairport-sync/README.md

 **(2) Settings:**
 To get the best from Shairport Sync, you’ll need to (a) give Shairport Sync a service name by which it will be seen in iTunes etc. and (b) specify the backend you wish to use - `alsa` for the ALSA backend, or `pa` for the PulseAudio back end.
 If only one backend is included at compilation, or if the backend is ALSA, there is no need to explicitly specify the backend.

-For the ALSA backend you may need to (c) specify the output device to use and (d) specify the name of the mixer volume control to use to control the output level.
+For the ALSA backend you may need to (c) specify the output device to use and (d) specify the name of the mixer volume control, if any, to use to control the output level.
 To get values for (b) and (c) you might need to explore the ALSA output devices with a program like `alsamixer` or similar.

 Shairport Sync reads settings from a configuration file at `/etc/shairport-sync.conf` (note that in FreeBSD it will be at `/usr/local/etc/shairport-sync.conf`).
 When you run `$sudo make install`, a sample configuration file is installed or updated at `/etc/shairport-sync.conf.sample` (`/usr/local/etc/shairport-sync.conf.sample` in FreeBSD).
 This contains all the setting groups and all the settings available, but they all are commented out (comments begin with `//`) so that default values are used.
 The file contains explanations of the settings, useful hints and suggestions.
 In addition, if the file doesn't already exist, a default configuration is installed, which should work in almost any system with a sound card.